etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 For more information about Smart Rollup nodes in general, see [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) on docs.tezos.com and [Smart Rollup Node](https://tezos.gitlab.io/shell/smart_rollup_node.html) in the Octez documentation.

-## Running the Smart Rollup node from a snapshot
+## Running the Smart Rollup node

 You can start the Smart Rollup node with a snapshot of the Etherlink state to prevent it from having to compute the state from Etherlink genesis.
+You can also skip the snapshot and run the node from Etherlink genesis, but it can take a long time for the node to catch up.
+These instructions cover both ways of running the Smart Rollup node.

 For simplicity, these steps show how to run the Smart Rollup node in observer mode: